When I was eighteen years old, I broke the law and was condemned to a violent death. I would burn for my sin.

 What fruit has Gary North produced?
 What fruit has Christian Reconstructionism produced?

 Discernment is a gift of the Spirit.
-Use it.
+We’d better use it.

 Christian Reconstruction: What It Is, What It Isn’t by Gary North and Gary DeMar (p.
 43)